saurabbot/deel_app/README.md

 1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

 1. Then run `npm start` which should start both the server and the React client.
+2. Then run `npm run test` run all test cases for the implemented api endpoints.

 ❗️ **Make sure you commit all changes to the master branch!**